exercism/research_experiment_1/exercises/javascript-2-b/README.md

-## Introduction

-This is Part 2 of our research into differences in the ways in which people write JavaScript.
-This exercise should take 10-15 minutes for a programmer who is proficient in JavaScript.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't actively look for a solution to the problem as this will negatively affect the research.

 ## Instructions

 Your task is to extend existing code with new functionality.
 The existing code deals with a website for basketball team.
 The website displays lots of data, but unfortunately what is displayed changes often.
 As the data is stored in a single object, this is not hard to do, but it is time-consuming and boring.
 To automate this, the content team can specify which data to display by specifying a _path_ to the data to be displayed in the website's content editor.